electron/electronjs.org-old/data/blog/electron-4-0.md

 require('electron').remote.require('path')
 ```

-Another approach is to only use them in the main process and broker all requests from the renderer process [via IPC](https://electronjs.org/docs/api/ipc-main).
+Another approach is to only use them in the main process and broker all requests from the renderer process yourself [via IPC](https://electronjs.org/docs/api/ipc-main).

 If you do use the `remote` approach, be sure to be aware of the performance and other implications from using the `remote` module.
 See [the documentation for the `remote` module](https://electronjs.org/docs/api/remote) for more information.